About the Central Clinical School

 Strathfield Private and the Masonic Hospitals also provide additional opportunities for clinical training for CCS students.

-The clinical services of our hospitals have been integrated within the Sydney South West Area Health Service, and the Clinical School takes full advantage of these integrated resources for student teaching.
+The clinical services of our hospitals have been integrated within the Sydney Local Health District, and the Clinical School takes full advantage of these integrated resources for student teaching.

-The CCS Office is located in Room 408, Blackburn Building, D06.
+The CCS Office is located in Room 5214, Medical Foundation Building, K25.

-The CCS is spread over a number of buildings around the Blackburn precinct, RPAH, and other USyd campuses.
+The CCS is spread over a number of buildings around the University and RPAH.